Gülüstan, Goranboy: History

 Gülüstan is historically significant as the village near the site where the Treaty of Gulistan was signed between the Russian Empire and Qajar Iran on 12 October 1813, concluding the nine-year-long Russo-Persian War.
-According to the agreement, Qajar Iran was forced to recognize Russian rule over territories north of Arax River (i.e. the present-day territory of Dagestan, Eastern Georgia, Northern Armenia and most of present-day Azerbaijan without Talysh) with the exception of the Khanates of Erivan and Nakhchivan.
+According to the agreement, Qajar Iran was forced to recognize Russian rule over territories north of Aras river (i.e. the present-day territory of Dagestan, Eastern Georgia, Northern Armenia and most of present-day Azerbaijan without Talysh) with the exception of the Khanates of Erivan and Nakhchivan.

 In the Soviet times, the village was part of the Shaumian District, an administrative unit outside the Nagorno-Karabakh Autonomous Oblast with an ethnic Armenian majority.
 Until 1992, the village was inhabited by ethnic Armenians, who fled when it was captured by Azerbaijani forces during Operation Goranboy.
 The Shaumian District was then incorporated into the Goranboy District.
-Currently, Gülüstan is located in close proximity to the line of contact between the Artsakh Defense Army and the Azerbaijani Armed Forces.
-The village is claimed by the Republic of Artsakh as a part of the Shahumyan Province.

 On 3 March 1992, an Armenian transport helicopter Mi-26 carrying around 50 women and children from Gülüstan on board was shot down with a MANPADS rocket fired from Azerbaijan-controlled territory, killing 16 people.

 Notable natives of the village include Garegin Balayan (1912–1943, Hero of the Soviet Union) and Shahen Meghrian (1952–1993, NKR military commander of Shahumyan region).